Soga-no-Tojiko/INDE_577-Data-Science-and-Machine-Learning-Hanxuan-Lin/3. Regression Neurons/README.md

 # Datasets

-For simplicity, we would randomly generate some datapoints for implementing the algorith,.
+For simplicity, we would generate a random datasets that has a linear upward trend for implementing the algorithm.

 # Aim